 4. It requires less monitoring, as the process flow is pretty much standard and defined.

-3. Most of the time, waterfall project management teams use Gantt chart as a tool to track their process, project timeline and dependencies
+3. Most of the time, waterfall project management teams use the Gantt chart as a tool to track their process, project timeline, and dependencies

-It plays an important role in terms of “Transition” phase of the project.
-The developed products are pushed into entering user hands and end users start evaluating the service and also discuss future evolution of the product or the service.
+It plays an important role in terms of the “Transition” phase of the project.
+The developed products are pushed into entering the user's hands and end-users start evaluating the service and also discuss future evolution of the product or the service.

 Using this process, it focuses on prioritizing the tasks by analyzing the amount of time it will take to complete the task.
-Using this process, project managers will get a clear cut understanding about the overall project completion timeframe.
+Using this process, project managers will get a clear-cut understanding of the overall project completion timeframe.

 This technique is an evolution of both PERT and Critical Path methodologies.